 be donated to another person who needs them in case you die during your

 surgery.
-Although only a very small percentage of all CABG surgeries performed
+Although only a very small percentage of all CABG surgeries done

 result in death, it is important to prepare in case this happens.